luxdarkmatter/MachineLearningPublic/README.md

     mass: str=''                     # mass of the signal ):
 ```
-Once the uniform trannsformation parameters are found, they can be applied to any input data, provided that the data is normalized correctly for the netowrk.
+After model training is done, the trained and saved model can be applied to any input data, provided that the data is normalized correctly for the network.
+The uniform transformation can also be optionally included in the output, if the uniform transformation parameters were found using the function above.
 This can be done with the "apply_ML_transform" function, which has the following arguments:
 ```python
 def apply_ML_transform(
     exp_folder: str,                 # folder to store the results